frto027/HeartBeatLanClientBSQuest/README.md

 bluetoothDeviceName     - string(4b-length int, follows length-bytes content), a utf-8 format byte array directly from from Java VM
 ```

+If the total data length in the record file is longer than expected, please ignore them.
+The data format may add new field in the future.
+This is for both forward compatibility and scalability.

 ## Game Version Support Matrix

 If you have trouble with the latest version, you can download the developer tested mod of your game version, or report it at issue.